What we can fund

 Further guidance

-You can view our guidance notes for the REPF grant programme in North Somerset.
-Please refer to it for full information about the opportunities available.
+Please see our view our guidance notes for the REPF grant programme in North Somerset for full information about the opportunities available.